pesintta/vdr-plugin-vaapidevice/README.txt

 	if detected crop area is too small, cut max 'n' pixels at top and bottom.

+	softhddevice.SkipLines = 0
+	skip 'n' lines at top and bottom of the video picture.

 	softhddevice.Suspend.Close = 0
 	1 suspend closes x11 window, connection and audio device.